JacobC1921w/PyNetTools/README.md

 ```python
 isUp(IP, port, timeout = 0.1)
 ```
-Checks if the specified IP address has the specified port open (ret: bool)
+Checks if the specified IP address has the specified port open (ret: str if up, False if not)
 - `IP`: (str) The IP to check
 - `port`: (int) the port to scan
 - `timeout`: (float) Timeout for giving up on response